Horea94/Fruit-Images-Dataset/readme.md

 Folder [src/image_classification](src/image_classification) contains the python code for training the neural network.
 It uses the TensorFlow library.

-Folder [src/utils](src/utils) contains the C++ code used for extracting the fruits from the background.
+Folder [src/utils](src/utils) contains the C++ code used for extracting the fruits from background.

+Folder [papers](papers) contains the research papers related to this dataset.

 ## Alternate download ##